-The VRdirect App is available on the App Store as well as the Google Play Store for free.
-Many creators have already uploaded their interactive 360° and VR experiences there, so it is a great source of inspiration for anyone looking to get started with interactive VR experiences created with VRdirect.
+The VR Gallery App (as well as the VRdirect App) is available on the App Store, the Google Play Store as well as the Oculus Go Store for free.
+Many creators have already uploaded their interactive 360° and VR projects there, so it is a great source of inspiration for anyone looking to get started with interactive VR.

-If this is not enough for you and you want to take it one step further and really want to see what is possible in terms of 360° video you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.
+If you want to take it one step further and really want to see what is possible in terms of 360° video, you can use the Youtube and Facebook search to find 360° video content and watch them for free in your browser.

-On Youtube the search for 360° content works even better.
+On Youtube, the search for 360° content works even better.
 Input your search term and afterwards use the “Filter”-tab of the Youtube search to display 360° videos.
-You can also apply multiple filters.
-For example to show for the most watched videos first.
+You can also apply multiple filters in order to, for example, show videos with the most views first.

 Step 2: Wireframing and Storyboard

 After you’re done sketching your user experience it’s now time to create your storyboard.
 A storyboard is a shot-by-shot visual plan that shows what a film will look like before the film is shot.
-It’s very important to create one in the first place so you don’t miss out on any important shots when filming your footage.
-If you are producing your VR experience for someone else you should definitely talk with your client about your storyboard first before you start producing.
+Working with a storyboard is very important so you don’t miss out on any important shots when filming your footage.
+If you are producing your VR project for someone else, you should definitely consult your client about the storyboard first before you start producing.

 Step 3: Footage and content

 The Street View App lets you create 360° photos directly with your smartphone – for free and without any additional hardware.
 Just open the app on your iOS or Android device and click on “Create” and take a series of photos.
-The photos are taken automatically and once you’re done the app does all the stitching work for you.
-After the stitching is done the 360° photo will be automatically saved on your smartphone which can then be added to your experience
+The photos are taken automatically and once you’re done, the app does all the stitching work for you.
+After the stitching is done, the 360° photo will be automatically saved to your smartphone and can then be integrated into your VR project.

-While 360° photo content can basically be edited in any image software this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.
+While 360° photo content can be edited in many free image editing tools, this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.

-Although you don’t need any fancy looking 3D-animations to create a stunning and interactive VR experience, some people still want or have to use them.
-With 3D-animation computer graphics are used to give the impression of objects moving and being in a three-dimensional space.
+Although you don’t need any fancy looking 3D-animations to create a stunning and interactive VR experience, some people still want to use them or even have to.
+With 3D-animation, computer graphics are used to give the impression of objects moving and being in a three-dimensional space.

 Other software might offer more advanced features for creating 3D models, but when you’ve never used a 3D modeling tool, you can probably do everything without them.
 Also, other and more advanced software most of the time isn’t free.

-Blender is more than good enough to create your very first 3D models for your VR experience and we would definitely recommend taking a look at it.
-Sure – it might take you some time to really get started but that’s the case for almost any software.
+Blender is more than suited to create your very first 3D models for your VR experience and we would definitely recommend taking a look at it.
+Sure – it might take you some time to really get started, but that’s the case for almost any software.